 What is gluten?

-When people with Celiac disease eat gluten, their body launches an immune response which can damage the small intestine.
-People with Celiac disease have to be extremely careful not to eat gluten in order to properly manage their condition.
-In addition to Celiac disease, many humans can have non-celiac gluten sensitives which include symptoms like bloating, diarrhea and indigestion upon eating products containing gluten.
+When people with celiac disease eat gluten, their body launches an immune response that can damage the small intestine.
+People with celiac disease have to be extremely careful not to eat gluten in order to properly manage their condition.
+In addition to celiac disease, many humans can have non-celiac gluten sensitives which include symptoms like bloating, diarrhea, and indigestion upon eating products containing gluten.

-According to AKC, food sensitivities and food allergies are not the same thing, and it is not uncommon for them to be confused among dog owners and veterinarians alike.
+Food sensitivities and food allergies are not the same things, and it is not uncommon for them to be confused among dog owners and veterinarians alike.
 A true food allergy triggers a very quick immunological response such as vomiting, diarrhea, hives, or swelling.
-A food sensitivity is not an immunological response and usually follows in a day after ingestion.
+A food sensitivity is not an immunological response and usually follows within a day after ingestion.

-What food allergies are common in dogs?
+Common food allergies in dogs

 It is very rare for dogs to have a gluten allergy, but this does not mean that your pup cannot be subject to other food allergies or sensitivities.
-In the end, what you feed your dog is up to you, as long as it is safe for your pet, and you are checking in regularly with your veterinarian to keep your dog healthy and happy!
+In the end, what you feed your dog is up to you, as long as it is safe for your pet, and you are checking in regularly with your veterinarian to keep your dog healthy and happy.